 - Make the lane narrower every 5sessions

-For a variation and a full drill to practice that’ll improve your dribbling in directions.
-Follow the video below which will increase your;
+For a variation and a full drill, a practice that’ll improve your dribbling in directions.
+Follow the video below, which will increase your;

 Shooting Drill: Turn and Shoot

-This is a useful shooting drill that also involves a quick turn, requires good ball control and relies on a player’s positional awareness.
+This is a useful shooting drill involving a quick turn, requires good ball control, and relies on a player’s positional awareness.
 A goalkeeper is good to have for advanced players but is not necessary.

 Turn and Shoot – Drill Steps:

-- The player stands 18 yards from a goal with their back to it and with the ball at their feet.
+- The player stands 18 yards from a goal with their back and the ball at their feet.

 - To start the drill, the player takes a touch to turn goalward.
-The player can take one more touch before shooting, or shoot with their second touch.
+The player can take one more touch before shooting or shooting with their second touch.

 - After shooting, the player returns to the starting point and repeats the drill.

-- The player should practice going both directions and using either foot.
+- The player should practice going in both directions and using either foot.

-- It’s important to set targets for scoring or hitting a shot on target.
+- Setting targets for scoring or hitting a shot on target is important.
 Once these are met, a player can change the starting position of the drill.

-The following workouts require at least 2 people but can be done with large groups.
+The following workouts require at least two people but can be done in large groups.
 For the ones that involve shooting, a goalkeeper will come in handy.